Public Employees Retirement System (PERS) Office Building and Parking Garage

 Project Size:

-Serving more than 709,000 members, the Ohio Public Employees Retirement System requires an extensive staff to manage the retirement, disability and survivor benefit programs for public employees throughout the state.
-As such, they needed a new facility to house their offices as well as provide parking for their employees at their downtown location.
+Serving more than 709,000 members, the Ohio Public Employees Retirement System requires extensive staff to manage the retirement, disability, and survivor benefit programs for public employees throughout the state.
+As such, they needed a new facility to house their offices and provide parking for their employees downtown.
 The design team decided that the facility would be a 12-story office building constructed on top of seven levels of parking garage space, two stories of which were constructed below grade.
-Built on the property line, the project required extensive attention-to-detail for the foundation design.
+Built on the property line, the project required extensive attention to detail for the foundation design.
 Eight-foot deep plate girders used as a transfer beam above the garage to support the tower were too heavy to lift with the tower crane.
 The steel erector used a crawler crane on the transfer level to set the steel.
 After the initial design, some of the girders were modified to support the weight of the crawler crane.
-The phased delivery of documents allowed the parking garage to top out prior to the release of the final architectural documents.
+The phased delivery of documents allowed the parking garage to top out before the release of the final architectural documents.